emmajanedrews/base-template/_posts/2017-06-22-how-to-buy-a-home-with-little-or-no-money-down.md

 <br>&nbsp;
 <br>**You can get financing with as little as zero down** with either a USDA loan or VA loan.
 You must be a veteran or active military service member.
 USDA loans are property-specific, meaning the house you buy must be USDA-eligible.
 There are some income limitations as well.

+&nbsp;

 {% include pullquote.html %}
 <br>&nbsp;
 <br>Then, you have the conventional home loans with a 3% or 5% down payment, which have some income limitations too.
 To help with these costs, there are also some down payment assistance programs.
 Some are county-specific and some are only in regards to your employer and whether they're a participant in down payment assistance programs.
-The amount of assistance you could receive depends on many factors, but it ranges from** $5,000 up to about $30,000**.
+The amount of assistance you could receive depends on many factors, but it ranges from\*\* $5,000 up to about $30,000\*\*.
 <br>&nbsp;
 <br>Our job is to try to preserve as much of your cash as possible, so we can also negotiate on your behalf to have a home seller pay the majority of all of those closing costs.&nbsp;
 <br>&nbsp;